ZeroDayTea/ctf-writeups/README.md

 # ctf-writeups
-A set of miscellaneous writeups for challenges I enjoyed or through highlighted some interesting security vulnerability
+A set of miscellaneous writeups for challenges I enjoyed or thought highlighted some interesting security vulnerability